benyamindsmith/mapBliss/README.md

 Create beautiful maps of your adventures with Leaflet and the MapBox API in R.

+**If you want to learn how you can contribute to this project, feel free to contact me via my [website](https://bensstats.wordpress.com)**
 ## Introduction

 This package is based functions I created for creating print-quality souvenir maps like the ones you can find on [Atlas.co](atlas.co/products/map).